-

 Origin: Huangshan City (Chinese: 黄山, pinyin huángshān), Anhui Province (Chinese: 安徽, pinyin ānhuī), China.

 One of the most famous green teas.
-It is included in the lists of both Famous Teas of China (Chinese: 中国名茶, pinyin: zhōngguó míng chá) and Ten Great Chinese Teas (Chinese: 中国十大名茶, pinyin: zhōngguó shí dàmíng chá).
-In addition, Huangshan Maofeng was awarded the title of "tea" in 1982 by the Ministry of Commerce, an honorary certificate in 1983 by the Ministry of Foreign Trade, and in 1986 by the Ministry of Foreign Affairs as a "tea gift".
+It is listed as one of the Famous Teas of China (Chinese: 中国名茶, pinyin: zhōngguó míng chá) and one of the Ten Great Chinese Teas (Chinese: 中国十大名茶, pinyin: zhōngguó shí dàmíng chá).
+Furthermore, Huangshan Maofeng was awarded the title of "tea" in 1982 by the Ministry of Commerce, an honorary certificate in 1983 by the Ministry of Foreign Trade, and as a "gift of tea" in 1986 by the Ministry of Foreign Affairs.

-The best harvest is collected before the Qingming Festival in the area around Huangshan, which is home to other famous teas: Taiping Hou Kui and Luan Gua Pian.
-The term maofeng means that the bud and two leaves below it are harvested.
-And since the bud is covered in fluff, it becomes clear why the tea got its name - hairy peaks.
+The best harvest is gathered before the Qingming Festival in the area around Huangshan, home to other renowned teas: Taiping Houkui and Luan Gua Pian.
+The term "maofeng" means that the bud and the two leaves beneath it are harvested.
+Since the bud is covered in fluff, it's easy to understand why the tea is called "hairy peaks."

 The Legend of Huangshan Mao Feng

 During the Ming Dynasty, a young scholar and a beautiful girl fell in love.
-A large landowner saw the girl picking tea and wanted to have her.
-He had power and money and forced the parents to marry him.
+A wealthy landowner, seeing the girl picking tea, desired her.
+He possessed power and wealth and forced the parents to marry him.
 The night before the wedding, the unfortunate girl ran away.
-Having made her way into the house of the young scholar, she discovered that he had been murdered.
-The girl went to the grave of her beloved and began to cry incessantly until she became rain.
-The body of the scholar became a tea tree.
-It is said that this is why local tea grows in a constantly humid climate, and the tea bushes are lush all year round.
+Sneaking into the young scholar's house, she discovered he had been murdered.
+The girl went to her beloved's grave and began crying incessantly until she became rain.
+The scholar's body became a tea tree.
+It is said that this is why local tea grows in a constantly humid climate, and the tea bushes remain lush year-round.

 Edited 06.07.2017.